-Technological advances in the field of robotics could lend a hand – literally – to this industry.
+Technological advances in robotics could lend a hand – literally – to this industry.

-Labor-intensive tasks such as the transportation of medical devices, the sanitation of medical tools, heavy lifting, and navigation within the hospital campus can be alleviated with the use of robots and robotic systems.
+Labor-intensive tasks such as the transportation of medical devices, the sanitation of medical tools, heavy lifting, and navigation within the hospital campus can be alleviated using robots and robotic systems.

-These tasks require a lot of time but do not need intense decision-making capabilities to accomplish.
+These tasks require a lot of time but do not need intense decision-making capabilities.

 Thus, robots could work mechanically with a continuous schedule and consistent accuracy.

-As staffing and helping hands become a need, many processes can be automated with the use of intelligent robots.
+As staffing and helping hands become a need, many processes can be automated using intelligent robots.

 Some androids have also entered the medical field as companion robots that fulfill the social needs of patients.

-A lot of studies and innovations are planned to see the extent that robotics will help the field of patient care, but it is exciting to see what can be accomplished by these robots.
+A lot of studies and innovations are planned to see the extent to which robotics will help the field of patient care, but it is exciting to see what can be accomplished by these robots.